MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod4_Lab3_Segmentation.md

 ## Exercise 1 - Create segments

 Segments enable you to group your customers into cohorts based on demographic, transactional, or behavioural customer attributes.
 Using segmentation, you can achieve more targeted actions such as promotional campaigns, sales activities, or customer support actions to achieve desired business goals.
-You can define complex filters around the Customer Profile entity and its graph of related entities.
-Each segment, after processing, outputs a set of customer entity records that you can export and take actions against.
+You can define complex filters around the Customer Profile table and its graph of related entities.
+Each segment, after processing, outputs a set of customer table records that you can export and take actions against.

 Segments can be static (defined at the point you activate them) or Dynamic.
 If you create a Dynamic segment, customers will drop in and out of the segment as they meet or no longer meet the criteria.